CleverCloud/doc.clever-cloud.com/commons/clever-cloud-overview/add-application.md

   Checkout your application <b>logs</b> in the dashboard to <b>monitor the deployment</b>.

+### Automatic Deployment with GitHub

+If you want to enable automatic deployment, it’s easy: in your application information tab, if you have created your application from a GitHub one, you will see a new field: a secret for your GitHub application’s settings.
+Here are the steps to trigger a deploy on Clever Cloud from a push to GitHub:

+1. Grab this secret and go to the GitHub repository settings.
+2. Click on “add a service” and select “Clever Cloud” from the list.
+3. Paste the secret

+From now, a push to your GitHub repo will also trigger a Clever Cloud deployment.

 ## FTP Deployment

 It is possible to deploy via FTP with PHP and static applications.